 Next, you need to have that MRI read by the experienced TN neurologist or neurosurgeon.
 You heard it in the video, and I have to say that our widespread experience is that even radiologists– excellent radiologists– are not experienced enough with trigeminal neuralgia to know specifically what to look for.
 Yet an experienced neurosurgeon will often times look at that same “clear” or “negative” MRI and immediately see compression.

-But now I am back to that video and one simple fact: “But not showing a blood vessel there doesn’t mean anything.
+But now I am back to that one simple fact from Dr. Linskey: “But not showing a blood vessel there doesn’t mean anything.
 If you have the classic syndrome you will have the blood vessel there.
 The chances of finding it there in my series are at 100%.
 In a larger series of Dr. Jannetta’s it’s at 97% and the other 3% if followed over time turned out to be patients in the very early course of their MS and when followed longer were found to have MS later on.”
 Not that it wasn’t clear, but it bears repeating that at surgery, even when a patient was shown to have neural imaging clear of compressions, there were vessels compressing the nerve ONE HUNDRED PERCENT OF THE TIME.
 That means that the same vessels can be decompressed during surgery.
 Specific anatomical anomalies were addressed as well in the video, but the biggest lesson is that there is hope.
 For all the times you were told to wait, to give your child another pill, to resign to a life of pain for your child, I am telling you there is hope.
 You just have to ask the right questions and keep asking the right people until you get the answer you want.
 And there is a growing group of TN Kids who are finding the answer and a pain free life.
 Please do not give up!